A durable 50/50 poly cotton homogenous blend fabric that is of commercial grade, imported size and colour only of navy in Single quilt cover.

 Imported Colour Vat Dye Colourfastness of Navy

-We can custom make locally or import on request other sizes and colours in quilt covers, flat or fitted bed sheets and pillowcases on request.
-To import minimums will incur and please allow for lead times.
+LOCALLY MADE TO ORDER PRODUCT.
+We can custom make locally on request different sizes and colours in quilt covers, flat or fitted bed sheets and pillowcases on request.
+To request minimums will incur and please allow for lead times.

 Please note: We DO NOT SELL any raw materials and that all the above sizes and weights shown above are approximate.

 All our quilt covers are supplied with an envelope closure at the bottom of the cover, which means no zippers, buttons or Velcro, are attached to our quilt covers, as they are designed for commercial laundry purposes.
 Envelope closures works similar to a pillowcase inner flap.

 Cotton is a natural fabric made from cotton plant seedpods.
 Sheeting fabric is made up of fibers running in two directions at right angles to each other, known as the warp and the weft.
 The warp runs lengthwise and the weft runs across the width.
 The threads are combined during the weaving process.

 Carded cotton is cotton that has been prepared for spinning into threads or yarns, carded cotton is the most common used yarn, and for it is the most adaptable, durable and least expensive.

 Vat Dye - gives the fabric excellent colour fastness, meaning it should not lose its colour in hot washes or when in contact with bleach base products, however, if vat dyed linen is washed with optical brighteners, this chemical could fade the colour.

 Homogeneous blend – is a combination in which the composition of all elements is uniform throughout the blend.

 We recommend washing your bed linen separately and before use, in a cool/warm machine wash.